ROCm/rocWMMA/docs/programmers-guide.rst

 The ``library`` directory contains the following include files:

-- ``library/include/rocwmma/``: C++ include files for the hipTensor API.
+- ``library/include/rocwmma/``: C++ include files for the rocWMMA API.
 These files also contain Doxygen comments that document the API.

 - ``library/include/internal``: Internal include files for: